Frequently Asked Questions

 Do you provide live sound services?

 Yes, we can provide live sound engineering and equipment hire for concerts, talks and workshops of various sizes.
-We have also worked with a number of UK-based music festivals in London, Wales, Suffolk and Sussex.
+We have also worked with a number of UK-based music festivals in London and further afield.

 DO YOU HAVE A PRICE LIST?